 I could tell he was succumbing especially when he grabbed a notebook and pen and started frantically writing a contract between him and me absolving him from all duties and responsibilities related to the dog.
 If I signed it then he agrees.
 So I did what any motivated, determined type person with ADD would do (I was getting bored of pleading and wanted to win.)

 So off we went to The Puppy Store (that’s what it’s called) in Merrick, owned by our friends Rob and Bughi Lawrence of Woodmere.
+There are lots of places you can buy a puppy from such as VIP Puppies, but this is where we chose to get our puppy from as our friends could guide us.
 The rest is history.
 We find our new addition, a caramel 10 week old puppy, part Shitzu and part Poodle.
 We gasp at the price (puppies can run over 1K) and at the amount and cost of supplies you need.
 We listen to the instructions on how to crate train it and we head home.
 Hubbie, true to the contract remained in the car during this 2 hour excursion.
 (On another note our experience at The Puppy Store was first rate and their dogs only come from breeders.
 Highly recommend!)